outphase/clout/README.md

 | -r    | On any command that builds the project -> build ready for release      |
 | -s    | On `clout run`                         -> skip the building step       |

-### Special files
+### Preset files

 If you type one of these special filenames when using the `clout add` command, you will create a copy of a preset file.
-You can find preset files [here](https://github.com/outphase/clout/tree/master/template-files).
+You can find preset files [here](https://github.com/outphase/clout/tree/master/template files).

 | Filename       |                                                                                                                                           |
 |----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|